DroneAreaNetwork/dan-specification/dan-proto-v1.md

     - *string* Model name
     - *string* HW version/revision
     - *string* Software version
+    - *enum* DAN-PERIPHERAL-SUPPORTED-BAUDRATES-MASK-V1
+    - *enum* DAN-PERIPHERAL-CAPABILITIES-MASK-V1

+- *struct* DAN-PERIPHERAL-CONFIGURE-PAYLOAD-V1
+    - *uint16_t* Requested baud rate: Baud rate the master wants to use to communicate with this device, in bps.

 - *enum* DAN-PERIPHERAL-ACK
     - DAN-PERIPHERAL-ACK-OK = 0: Indicates an operation was successfully